 - 20,000 Avios one-way in peak times

-According to the newly published Aer Lingus ‘Peak and Off-peak Dates for 2017‘ calendar, the off-peak dates are as follows:
+Updated for 2019: According to the Aer Lingus ‘Peak and Off-peak Dates for 2019‘ calendar, the peak dates are as follows:

-That’s roughly 8 months, which is pretty fantastic for an “off peak” schedule.
+That’s roughly 4 months of peak time, which leaves an amazing ~8 months for an “off peak” schedule.
 So during those 8 months the devaluation is only 500 Avios each way.
 That’s an irrelevant increase in my opinion.

 During the peak times (mostly summer), the increase is a much more significant 7,500 Avios each way.